cast-org/figuration/docs/widgets/modal.md

 The modal widget allows you to add dialog style windows to your site or application.

-{% callout warning %}
-#### Overlapping modals not supported

-Be sure not to open a modal while another is still visible.
-Showing more than one modal at a time requires custom code.
-{% endcallout %}

-{% callout warning %}
-#### Modal Markup Placement

-Always try to place a modal's HTML code in a top-level position in your document, such as a direct chld of the `<body>` element, to avoid other components affecting the modal's appearance and/or functionality.
-Placing it within a `position: fixed;` element may adversely affect placement.
-{% endcallout %}

-{% callout warning %}
-#### Mobile Device Caveats

-There are some caveats regarding using modals on mobile devices.
-See [our browser support docs]({{ site.baseurl }}/get-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
-{% endcallout %}

-{% callout info %}
-#### Embedding YouTube Videos

-Embedding YouTube videos in modals requires additional JavaScript not in Figuration to automatically stop playback and more.
-[See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.
-{% endcallout %}

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Important Notes

+- Modals get positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
+- By default, clicking on the modal "backdrop" will automatically close the modal.
+- Figuration only supports one modal at a time.
+Nested modals are not supported, as this can cause difficult usability and accessibility issues.
+- Modals use `position: fixed`.
+Always try to place modal HTML code in a top-level position in your document, such as a direct chld of the `<body>` element.
+Putting modal HTML within a fixed position element will adversely affect placement.
+- There are some caveats regarding using modals on mobile devices.
+See [our browser support docs]({{ site.baseurl }}/get-started/browsers-devices/#modals-and-dropdowns-on-mobile) for details.
+- Embedding YouTube videos in modals requires additional JavaScript not in Figuration to automatically stop playback and more.
+[See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.
+- The [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) HTML attribute has no affect in modals.
+To achieve the same effect you will need some custom JavaScript:
+{% highlight js %}
+$('#myModal').on('afterShow.cfw.modal', function() {
+  $('#myInput').focus();
+});
+{% endhighlight %}

 ## Examples

 ### Static Example

+Below is a static modal example (meaning its `position` and `display` have been overridden).
+Included are the modal header, modal body (required for `padding`), and modal footer (optional).
+It is highly suggested to include modal headers with dismiss actions whenever possible, or provide another explicit dismiss action.

 {% example html %}
 <div class="modal">